nicovbiljon2/CDV01_Career_Goals_Reflection_-CS20240246_PTO2407_GroupA_NicoVanBiljon-_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):
     - List your specific, measurable, achievable, relevant, and time-bound goals.
-        - To successfully complete my software development course.
+        - To successfully complete my software development course by mid next year.
-        - To get an job opportunity in the tech industry.
     - Explain the rationale behind each goal.
         - Enjoy learning software development and have a keen interest in web development.
         - It is a rewarding career and you never stop learning new things.